 There are many ways that online advertising and digital media agencies can be proactive.
 Here are just a few:

 Position yourself at the forefront of change.
-Do your research on customer behavior trends, changes to regulations, and technology development.
+Do your research on customer behavior, digital media trends, changes to regulations, and technology development.
 Information is everywhere and your clients will expect you to cut through the clutter and deliver the insight that matters most to them.

 Evaluate your recent results.
-Given that people are spending more time and money online and are more likely to try new brands, are these trends reflected in the results your clients are achieving?
+Given that people are spending more time and money online and are more likely to try new brands, are these digital media trends reflected in the results your clients are achieving?
 If not, why not?
-Expectations have changed.
+Trends in marketing and expectations have changed.
 Have your results?

 Ask yourself when you last tried something new.
-Are the media plans and solutions that you are proposing evolving for changing times, or are you sticking with your trusted, tried-and-tested formulas?
+Are the media plans and solutions that you are proposing evolving for changing times and new trends in marketing, or are you sticking with your trusted, tried-and-tested formulas?
 Client organizations are changing and accelerating their transformation efforts.
-It’s natural that they expect the same of their partners.
+It’s natural that they expect the same of their partners

 Try something new.
-If you haven’t tried something new recently, now is the time to try something new.
+If you haven’t tried something new recently, now is the time to try.
 Start small and, if you generate positive results, be prepared to scale up and across segments.
 Do this and you become more knowledgeable about what works and what doesn’t, and thus more valuable to your client.
-Also, trying something new and presenting your findings is a great way to engage in new conversations and a great opportunity to demonstrate that you are on top of the latest trends and keen to share best practices and lessons learned.
+Also, trying something new and presenting your findings is a great way to engage in new conversations and a great opportunity to demonstrate that you are on top of the latest trends in marketing and keen to share best practices and lessons learned.

 Solve problems before they become problems.
 The forthcoming phasing out of third-party cookies by Google could be perceived as a problem for some advertisers.
 But it’s less likely to be a problem if you identify the potential impact, develop a solution, and present it to your client before they have the chance to bring it up.